barrelstrength/sprout-docs/docs/lists/subscribers.md

 ## Templating

-### Get All Lists belonging to a specific Subscriber
+### Get all Lists belonging to a specific Subscriber

 ``` twig
 {% set subscriber = craft.sproutLists.subscribers